rickgladwin/mitchie_tic_tac_toe/README.md

 - make two AIs play against each other, and see how their strategies evolve
 - study the ways in which the asymmetries in the weights on the blank config emerge under different training conditions, algorithms, and methods

+## Assets
+assets/antique_game_players_1.jpg

+Imagine V4 Prompt: _an antique robot made of brass and copper sits at a small games table.
+On the table is a tic tac toe game.
+The robot is looking at the game.
+Across from the robot is a small human child.
+The child is waiting for the robot to play._